This blog post will be left up for archival purposes, but offers are no longer available at all on Nextdoor. There are two alternatives, though.

 Here’s what you need to include in the offer section:

 Headline: Tell someone right from the headline what it is you’re offering.
 If someone has to tap on the headline to see the full offer then you lost them.
 Spark their interest with a catchy headline that tells them what to expect from the offer.
-You can find some great examples of effective headlines that Nextdoor put together.

 Details: Sum up the headline with more details about the offer, explain how they can redeem the offer in more detail than what’s coming next, and tell them why they should redeem the offer.